 To kick it up a notch for brunch or dessert or just plain fun I baked my Homemade Blueberry Peach Cobbler in individual ramekins.
 Aren’t they cute?
-These are 8 oz which is a large serving size.
-You could easily divide it into 6 oz ramekins instead for more people.
+They are 6.7oz and I got them at World Market.
 Enjoy your breakfast for dinner treat!

 - 1 can (29 oz) peaches in juice not syrup

 - 1 cup (165 g) fresh blueberries (see notes for using frozen berries)